 Nature’s One’s “original” Whey Protein Dairy formula is a complete formula even without the supplement because, as mentioned previously, it has two precursor essential fatty acids (linolenic & linoleic) that convert to DHA & ARA fatty acids in the body.
 The Whey Protein Dairy Formula with DHA & ARA is the same formulation as the Whey Protein Dairy Formula, but with the addition of DHA and ARA.

 This formulation is for parents and/or healthcare providers that prefer to have the formula supplemented with DHA and ARA.
 The DHA & ARA in Baby's Only Organic® Whey Protein Dairy with DHA & ARA is naturally derived from egg yolk (also called egg phospholipid or egg lecithin).
-This differs from life'sDHA™ that is used in all other organic and conventional infant formulas, which is derived from algae & fungus and treated with hexane solvent, acid and bleach.
+This differs from life'sDHA™ that is used in most other organic and conventional infant formulas, which is derived from algae & fungus and treated with hexane solvent, acid and bleach.
 Parents who want to avoid giving their baby a formula with chemically treated oils, but would like added non-essential fatty acids should consider Baby's Only Organic® Whey Protein Dairy formula with DHA & ARA.